MenaraSolutions/geographer/README.md

 1. Add a basic spatial index
 2. Add some unit tests (in addition to existing integration tests)
-3. Add ISO 3166-2 for the rest of the states
-4. Add coverage information for language packages
+3. Add coverage information for language packages

 ## Projects using Geographer